brayancapet/angular-weather-app-v1/README.md

 ### https://rapidapi.com/community/api/open-weather-map/

-> This project was generated made with angular 13.
+> This project was made with angular 13.